-Steve Kerr is 'suffering,' leaving his return to the bench in question

-There aren’t a lot of clear answers as to what kept head coach Steve Kerr from joining the Golden State Warriors on the sideline in Portland on Saturday night.
-What is certain: Kerr reportedly was in considerable pain.
+Warriors coach Steve Kerr will miss Game 4

+Golden State Warriors coach Steve Kerr, who has been suffering from pain stemming from 2015 back surgery, will miss Monday’s Game 4 against the Portland Trail Blazers – the second straight game he will miss in the first-round playoff series.

+“As of now, I’m consulting with my doctors,” Kerr said on Sunday when he surprised reporters by making an interview appearance.
+“I’m hoping for some improvement, and if I can get some improvement I’ll get back on the sidelines.
+But I’m not going to do that unless I know I can help the team.
+So, I will not coach [Monday] night.
+[He’s] in the midst of continuing to discuss the situation with my doctors and trying to find some solutions, and I will go from there.
+But tomorrow I will not coach and hopefully we can find some things to help over the next few days and I will get back out there.”

 Kerr made the trip to Portland, but did not join the team for practice at the Moda Center on Saturday morning.
-Still, the Warriors seemed optimistic that if he stayed home in the morning, he would feel well enough to coach that night.
+Still, the Warriors seemed optimistic that if he stayed home in the morning, he would feel well enough to coach that night in Game 3.

 He didn’t.

-And when a reporter asked if there was any more specific diagnosis than “illness,” Warriors assistant coach Mike Brown, who took the reins in Kerr’s absence during Golden State’s 119-113 comeback win over the Blazers in Game 3 of their first-round series, said, “No, just an illness.”
+And when a reporter asked Saturday if there was any more specific diagnosis than “illness,” Warriors assistant coach Mike Brown, who took the reins in Kerr’s absence during Golden State’s 119-113 comeback win over the Blazers, said, “No, just an illness.”

+Kerr said on Sunday that he has been plagued with aches and pains since having back surgery before the 2015-16 season, but it had worsened over the past week.
+He would not go into detail about symptoms he was experiencing, preferring to leave it at “discomfort.”

+He did say that he is feeling slightly better than he did on Saturday.

 Kerr hasn’t felt well all series and “recently it became unbearable,” according to Mercury News beat columnist Marcus Thompson.
 “He is suffering,” CSN Bay Area’s Monte Poole reported, and “the pain is so intense that Kerr even had difficulty keeping up with the game” from his hotel.
 It is unknown if the pain is directly related to the back surgery complications that kept Kerr sidelined for the first 43 games of the 2015-16 regular season.